GfellerLab/MixTCRviz/README.md

     * F: The comparison with the baseline repertoire does not consider the V/J usage of input1.

  - plot.all.length (default=F):
-    * F: Plot the CDR3 motifs for the dominant lenght in input1.
+    * F: Plot the CDR3 motifs for the dominant length in input1.
-    * T: Plot V usage, J usage and CDR3 motifs for all CDR3 lengths with enough TCRs.
+    * T: Plot V usage, J usage and CDR3 motifs for all CDR3 lengths with enough TCRs (at least 5 TCRs, or at least 5% if the $countL objects corresponds to normalized probabilities).

  - use.allele (default=F):
     * F: Do not show the different alleles of V/J genes (e.g., TRAV12-2\*01 and TRAV12-2\*02).
 This the recommanded option since allele information is not always reliable and establishing a correct baseline at the allele level is challenging
     * T: Keep information about the allele of V/J genes.
 If this option is selected, users are strongly encouraged to provide a separate baseline in input2 from the same donor as the data in input1, since comparison with the default baseline can be misleading due to different V/J alleles across donors.

+ - model.default: Name of the model if no "model" column is given in input1.
+This will determine the name used in the output files